ZenSoftware/bundled-nest/README.md

 npm run docker:run
 ```

-For containerization, ensure your app is using the port from the environment if it exists.
+For containerization, ensure your app uses the port from the environment if it exists.

 **"main.ts"**